GilbDavis/Utp-IoT-Platform-Backend/readme.md

-# Task Management REST API
+# IoT Data Management REST API

 This project is a Node.js/Express RESTfull API for my thesis.
 It function is to handle data received by Temperature and humidity sensors to serve it to a client built int React.